 Captain Fantastic: Viggo Mortensen gives an outstanding performance as a back-to-the-land radical dad raising six children on what they hunt and gather in the wilderness.
 Gripping complications arise when the family collides with a world that doesn’t share their lifestyle.
 Kanopy.

 Catherine Called Birdy: Don’t be discouraged by this film being based on a young adult novel.
 It is sophisticated, funny, wise, and beautifully acted and directed.
 Kudos to Lena Dunham, who directed and adapted the screenplay.
-Amazon.
+Amazon Prime.

 The Chorus (Les Choristes): Irresistible French film about a teacher in a Dickensian boarding school and his efforts to win over his delinquent students.
 Gérard Jugnot is fantastic in the lead role.
 Vudu.

 Close: Two pre-teen boys are the best of friends, and then their emotional closeness starts to turn physical, and their classmates don’t know how to accept their close connection.
 Profoundly moving.
-Hulu, Amazon.
+Hulu, Amazon Prime.

 Coda: Coming-of-age story about a teenage girl who loves to sing, but whose parents and brother are deaf.
 Terrific performances, a bit predictable, but you’ll definitely need some tissues for this heartwarming tale.
 Apple TV+.